thingsboard/thingsboard.github.io/docs/iot-gateway/features-overview/provisioning.md

 **5. Verify the connection**

-The gateway will **auto-register** and obtain credentials from ThingsBoard.
-It will then connect using those credentials.
+The Gateway **auto‑registers**, obtains credentials, and connects using them.

 {% assign gatewayDeviceProvisioning4 = '
     ===
-        image: /images/gateway/device-provisioning/gateway-device-provisioning-9-ce.png,
+        image: /images/gateway/device-provisioning/gateway-device-provisioning-8-ce.png,
-        title: The gateway will **auto-register** and obtain credentials from ThingsBoard.
-It will then connect using those credentials.
+        title: The Gateway auto‑registers, obtains credentials, and connects using them.
 '
 %}

 {% include images-gallery.liquid imageCollection=gatewayDeviceProvisioning4 %}

-You can check the status in the ThingsBoard UI ("**Gateways**" page / device details).
+In the ThingsBoard UI, check status on the "**Gateways**" page or in the device details.

 {% assign gatewayDeviceProvisioning5 = '
     ===
-        image: /images/gateway/device-provisioning/gateway-device-provisioning-10-ce.png,
+        image: /images/gateway/device-provisioning/gateway-device-provisioning-9-ce.png,
-        title: You can check the status in the ThingsBoard UI (Gateways page / device details).
+        title: In the ThingsBoard UI, check status on the "**Gateways**" page or in the device details.
 '
 %}